Becoming Your Child’s Lender Can Be Financially Beneficial

 To determine what interest rate to charge, you’ll need to go to IRS.gov and look up the “applicable federal rate” for the month and year in which you finalize the loan.

-During June 2019, for example, the applicable federal rate for long-term loans was 2.72% if the interest is compounded monthly.
-That’s 1.34 percentage points less than the average 30-year mortgage interest rate.
+For December 2019, for example, the applicable federal rate for a long-term loans is 1.59%.
+If the interest is compounded monthly, that’s more than 2 percentage points less than the average 30-year mortgage interest rate.

 There are significant (and complicated) tax consequences if you don’t charge at least this amount.
 Failure to do so could create a gift, or the IRS could deem the uncharged interest to be income and tax it.